mkrump/tic-tac-toe-clojure/README.md

-# TicTacToe
+# Tic-tac-toe
-Clojure version of TicTacToe
+This repo contains a console version of Tic-tac-toe.
+Its core logic is also relied on by [https://github.com/mkrump/tic-tac-toe-api](https://github.com/mkrump/tic-tac-toe-api), which drives a React tic-tac-toe app [https://github.com/mkrump/tic-tac-toe-react](https://github.com/mkrump/tic-tac-toe-react).

-## Prerequisites
+## Requirements
 - Install [Leiningen](https://leiningen.org/)

 - Clone the repo